Upload videos from URL

 Key webhook events:

-- video.media.created: This event is fired when the media file is successfully created on FastPix.
-Your application can use this to confirm the initial upload was successful.
+- video.media.created: This event is triggered when the media file is successfully created on FastPix.
+Your application can use this to confirm that the initial upload was successful.

-- video.media.ready: Once FastPix completes processing the media, this event notifies your application that the media is ready for playback.
+- video.media.ready: After FastPix completes processing the media, this event notifies your application that the media is ready for playback.

-- video.media.failed: If there is an issue with the media processing (e.g., unsupported file format, inaccessible URL), this event will notify your system of the failure, allowing for troubleshooting.
+- video.media.failed: If there is an issue with the media processing (for example, unsupported file format, inaccessible URL), this event notifies your system of the failure, allowing for troubleshooting.

-By leveraging these webhooks, you can build robust systems that monitor the media’s progress and update users accordingly.
-For example, you can notify users when their media is ready for viewing or alert them if something goes wrong
+By leveraging these webhooks, you can build robust systems that monitor the media’s progress and provides updates accordingly.
+For example, you can send a notification when the media is ready for viewing or send an alert if something goes wrong.

 Best practices and recommendations

-: Always have error-handling mechanisms in place for cases when FastPix is unable to process the media.
-Use thevideo.media.failed
+- Error handling: Always have error-handling mechanisms in place for cases when FastPix is unable to process the media.
+Use the

-: Before uploading, verify that the media file format is supported by FastPix.
-Unsupported formats will lead to failures during the processing stage.
+- Supported formats: Before uploading, verify that the media file format is supported by FastPix.
+Unsupported formats leads to failures during the processing stage.